-tail etc. are some of them.
+Linux has a lot of tools to display file content. cat, less, tail, etc. are some of them.
 They have different features and usage areas.
-Tail is mainly developed and used to display end of file.
-We will look different features and usage examples of tail command
+The tail is mainly developed and used to display the end of the file.
+We will look at different features and usage examples of the tail command.

 tail [OPTION]...
 [FILE]...

 We can get help information about the tail command by providing the option

 We will start simply tailing a file.
 We will use one of the log files which resides in

 auth.log file which provides authentication-related logs.
 Tail command by default prints the last 10 lines of the provided file and quit.